Jack Frost Mimosas (Your Go-To Holiday Cocktail)

 • Prefer a sweeter drink, add a touch of simple syrup or honey to taste.
 Just keep in mind that the coco real and blue curacao already have some sweetness to them.

-• To make multiple Jack Frost Mimosas at once, simply multiply the ingredient quantities accordingly and use a larger cocktail shaker or mixing bowl.
-Just be sure to add enough ice to chill all of the ingredients at once.
+• To make multiple Jack Frost Mimosas at once, multiply the ingredient quantities accordingly and use a larger cocktail shaker or mixing bowl.
+Be sure to add enough ice to chill all ingredients at once.

-• If you don’t have a cocktail shaker, you can use a large mason jar with a secure lid instead.
+• If you don’t have a cocktail shaker, use a large mason jar with a secure lid instead.
 Make sure it’s well sealed before shaking to avoid any spills.

 • For an even more festive touch, add some edible glitter or sparkly sugar to your rimming mixture for a shimmery effect.